Real-Time Streamable Generative Speech Restoration with Flow Matching: Results and discussion

 \subsection{Codec post-filtering}

 For codec post-filtering, we list the results in \cref{tab:streamflow-lyra}. \ac{ourmethod} can greatly improve both intrusive and non-intrusive metrics over the plain Lyra V2 decoder, at the cost of a small increase in \ac{wer}.
 The learned Runge-Kutta scheme fails to yield an improvement here except in \ac{lsd}.
-We conjecture that \eqref{eq:custom-rk-loss} is suboptimal here since the Lyra decoder outputs already have good phoneme and high-frequency preservation, but we leave other loss choices to future work.
+We conjecture that the loss \eqref{eq:custom-rk-loss} is suboptimal here since the Lyra decoder outputs already have good phoneme and frequency envelope preservation.
+Using the PESQ-based loss \eqref{eq:custom-rk-loss-pesq} instead improves intrusive metrics (PESQ, ESTOI, SI-SDR) and WVMOS slightly over Euler5, but clearly degrades all other metrics.
+We suspect that this task is especially difficult to optimize further due to the complicated ambiguities induced by the heavy compression of the Lyra V2 codec.
 Notably, the non-streaming \ac{fm} baseline shows only marginal quality improvements over \ac{ourmethod} at five Euler steps here, which may be related to the streaming nature of the Lyra V2 codec itself.
+AnyEnhance \cite{zhang2025anyenhance}, which was also trained for codec artifact removal but only for MP3-encoded speech, degrades all intrusive metrics and WER below the decoded audio, but improves all non-intrusive metrics and, from informal listening, does somewhat improve the perceived audio quality.